ISO 7010: List

 ISO registers and lists recommended pictograms, which it calls "safety signs", on its website, ISO.org.
 The ISO standard provides a registered number for pictograms that have officially been made part of the ISO 7010 standard.
 Corresponding with the categories above, in ISO parlance, "E" numbers refer to Emergency (signs showing a safe condition), "F" numbers refer to Fire protection, "P" numbers refer to Prohibited actions, "M" numbers refer to Mandatory actions, and "W" numbers refer to Warnings of hazards.

 According to the related ISO 3864-1 standard, if a symbol does not exist for a situation, the recommended solution is to use the relevant 'general' symbol (M001, P001, W001), along with a supplemental text message.

 Safe condition

 Crescent variant

-ISO 7010 states on all symbols with an first aid cross, that it "may be replaced with another element appropriate to cultural requirements".
-In countries with a Muslim-majority population, an appropiate symbol is the crescent.
+ISO 7010 states on all symbols with a first aid cross, that it "may be replaced with another element appropriate to cultural requirements".
+In countries with a Muslim-majority population, an appropriate symbol is the crescent.